Municipal Innovation Collection

 Innovation has been placed on the developmental agenda of the South African government as one of the effective ways to improve service delivery, accountability and community participation.
 Across the country, several municipalities and other public institutions demonstrate dedication to establishing efficient government systems as evidenced by a number of innovative initiatives that are being implemented.
 Notable strides have also been made in the country’s regulatory framework to guide and inform public innovation.

-The repository has been created to ensure that a trusted source aggregating existing innovation knowledge of relevance to the southern African context is accessible.
+The repository offers a trusted source covering existing municipal innovation of relevance to the southern African context.
 It links to journal articles, legislation, policies, conference papers, newspaper articles, case studies and guidelines related to innovations for service delivery.

 List of resources